atlewee/node-red-contrib-knx-easy/README.md

 that destination and  msg.payload will contain the value you want.

 Listen to values written to address 1/1/1:

 ![Input and output node](readme/input_properties.jpg)

+You can also suscribe to GroupValue response and GroupValue read events, this way you can create your own response and send it back to the bus with a knxEasy-out node.

-If needed, more information is available in the message outputted:
+If you need more than the value, extended information is available in the message outputted:
 ```
 msg =
     { "topic": "1/1/1"